confluentinc/examples/microservices-orders/README.md

 After you run `./start.sh`:

-* If you are running Confluent Enterprise, open your browser and navigate to the Control Center [Data streams tab](http://localhost:9021/monitoring/streams) to see throughput and latency performance of the KSQL queries
+* (Confluent Enterprise): navigate to the Control Center [Kafka Connect tab](http://localhost:9021/management/connect/) to view the JDCB source connector and Elasticsearch sink connector.
-* If you are running Confluent Enterprise, navigate to the Control Center [KSQL tab](http://localhost:9021/development/ksql/localhost%3A8088/streams) to view KSQL streams and tables, and to create KSQL queries.
+* (Confluent Enterprise): navigate to the Control Center [KSQL tab](http://localhost:9021/development/ksql/localhost%3A8088/streams) to view KSQL streams and tables, and to create KSQL queries.
 Otherwise, run the KSQL CLI `ksql http://localhost:8088`.
 * Navigate to the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Microservices

 ![image](docs/images/kibana_microservices.png)